jupyter-incubator/contentmanagement/README.md

 2. Visit http://THAT_IP:9500 in your browser

 See the Makefile for other dev, test, build commands as well as options for each command.

+## Other Notes

+* Importing notebooks as modules does work with ipyparallel, but not with its `sync_imports` context manager.
+See the [solution and explanation in issue #32](https://github.com/jupyter-incubator/contentmanagement/issues/32#issuecomment-222053318).